manucomi/parking-management-system/docs/architecture/scalability-and-future.md

 This document outlines how the **Parking Management System** is designed to scale beyond its initial MVP implementation, describing potential future features, architectural evolution, and delegation strategies.

-The system’s architecture is intentionally modular — making it easy to extend functionality (e.g., multi-building support, license plate recognition, real-time monitoring) while maintaining simplicity and cost-efficiency in early phases.
+The system's architecture is intentionally modular, making it straightforward to extend functionality (e.g., multi-building support, license plate recognition, real-time monitoring) while maintaining simplicity and cost-efficiency in early phases.

 ---